m-h-s/DataExtraction/readme.txt

    - The "ID" column in the output file "combined.csv" should be sorted in ascending order.
    - The column headers do not need to be in multiple languages.

-When in doubt, state your assumptions and proceed.

 Your design must take into consideration of future support of new input file formats (for example xml files).